ovh/docs/pages/platform/databases/01_databases_order_api/guide.en-au.md

 - the plans
 - and the flavors

-#### Get the Availability
+#### Get the availability

 The _availability_ endpoint lists what combination of parameters the service allows.
-For example, for MongoDB currently the `essential` plan only allows clusters with a single node, whereas `business` services allows clusters of 3 to 8 nodes.
+For example, a MongoDB `Essential` plan currently allows clusters with a single node, whereas `Business` services allow clusters of 3 to 8 nodes.
 You should decide what set of parameters among that list best fit your needs.

 > [!api]
 > @api {GET} /cloud/project/{serviceName}/database/availability

 The call returns an array listing the available set of parameters.
-Each entry in this array lists (among other data): an _engine_, a _version_, a _plan_, a _flavor_, a _region_, if it supports _public_ or _private networking_, a _minimum_ and a _maximum number of nodes_.
+Each entry in this array lists (among other data): an _engine_, a _version_, a _plan_, a _flavor_, a _region_, if it supports _public_ or _private networking_, a _minimum number of nodes_ and a _maximum number of nodes_.

 ### Step 2: Create a MongoDB database service